dimension-mismatch/dimension/README.md

 * `fn {...} does {...} makes [...]`
 are both valid ways to declare functions.

 Functions can optionally include a `priority` statement.
 When grouping functions and parameters, the compiler will look at the function's priority level to determine what the order of evaluation should be.
+This feature is mainly intended for creating custom orders of operations for custom operators.
+This can lead to some confusing evaluation orders, so programmers should try to use `priority` as little as possible and use parentheses to reduce ambiguity.

 * `fn {(a: [i]) + (b: [i])} makes [i] does {a + b} priority 4`